denissteinhorst/rd-stack-trial/README.md

 # rd-stack-trial

 just a quick test of a tech stack I would like to try ;)

 ## Project History

 1. Created a new Nuxt 3 project,
 1. Added `Tailwind CSS`, `Apollo`, `Pinia`, `Vitest`, `Cypress` and `I18N` to the project,
 1. Added very basic `Todo-App-Components` (static data / no API "yet"),
+1. Added prettier and eslint to the project (QOL),

 ## Usage

 This project uses [pnpm](https://pnpm.io/) as the package manager.
 You can install it by running the following command:
 `npm install -g pnpm` assuming you have Node.js installed. ;)